pamhrituc/TryHackMe_Writeups/Nmap.md

    > 6.6.1p1

-   The command to perform the service version detection scan is: `nmap -sV 10.10.201.225`.
+   The command to perform the service version detection scan is: `nmap -sV 10.10.7.229`.
+[Scan results](https://github.com/pamhrituc/TryHackMe_Writeups/blob/master/room_nmap_scan_results/service_version_detection.log)

 5. Perform an aggressive scan, what flag isn't set under the results for port 80?

    > httponly

-   The command that was run to obtain the answer for this question was `nmap -A 10.10.201.225`.
+   The command that was run to obtain the answer for this question was `nmap -A 10.10.7.229`.
+[Scan results](https://github.com/pamhrituc/TryHackMe_Writeups/blob/master/room_nmap_scan_results/aggressive_scan.log)

 6. Perform a script scan of vulnerabilities associated with this box, what denial of service (DOS) attack is this box susceptible to?
 Answer with the name for the vulnerability that is given as the section title in the scan output.
 A vuln scan can take a while to complete.
 In case you get stuck, the answer for this question has been provided in the hint, however, it's good to still run this scan and get used to using it as it can be invaluable.

    > http-slowloris-check

-   Command used: `nmap --script vuln 10.10.201.225`.
+   Command used: `nmap --script vuln 10.10.7.229`.
+[Scan results](https://github.com/pamhrituc/TryHackMe_Writeups/blob/master/room_nmap_scan_results/vuln_scan.log)